brucewlee/lftk/readme.md

 - **avgentity** : averaging **entity** features over certain spans
 - **typetokenratio**  : type token ratio is known to capture lexical richness of a text
 - **readformula** : traditional readability formulas that calculate text readability
+- **readtimeformula** : basic reading time formulas (in seconds)

 ### Attribute: language
 - **general** : LFTK can extract this feature in a language-agnostic manner when supplied with an appropriate spaCy pipeline
 - **en** : LFTK can extract this feature in English only

-## Frequently Asked Questions
+## Essential Tips and To-Do Guides
-### How to extract features by group?
+### Q: How to extract features by group?
 Do I have to specify each feature individually?
-No. We have a good way around using search function.
+No. We have a good way around, using the convenient search function.
 First, think about how you want to search for your handcrafted linguistic features.
 In this case, we only want **wordsent** family features that generally work across languages.

 ```Python
 # specify attributes and set return_format to "list_key"